TATABALA/master-own-world.github.io/_posts/2022-05-30-The-Way,-Part-3.md

-<font color="grey">#Be not the doer, #You can't stop action because of karma, #There is nothing out there but your consciousness, #Everything is known that needs to be known, #That's the trickiness of the mind</font>
+<font color="grey">KEYWORDS: #Be not the doer, #You can't stop action because of karma, #There is nothing out there but your consciousness, #Everything is known that needs to be known, #That's the trickiness of the mind</font>

 ---